mikepk/botocore/docs/source/reference/services/appstream.rst

               - **DisplayName** *(string) --*

-                The application name displayed to end users.
+                The application name for display.